Beverly Hills Courier

 Two months ago, The Beverly Hills Hotel celebrated its 100th birthday in grand style.

-Tuesday night, the City Council gave the hotel the best belated birthday present it could have ever asked for when it voted unanimously to designate The Beverly Hills Hotel as the City’s first historic landmark.
+Tuesday night, the City Council gave the hotel the best belated birthday present it could have ever asked for when it voted unanimously to designate The Beverly Hills Hotel as the City’s ?rst historic landmark.

 The Cultural Heritage Commission looks at the following criteria when designating a historic landmark:

 1.)
-Is identified with important events.
+Is identi?ed with important events.

 2.)
 Is directly associated with significant person.